 “SimplePractice will respond to grievances in a reasonable, ethical and timely manner.
 Grievances may be submitted by course participants to email@example.com.
 For our complete Grievance procedure, visit https://simplepracticelearning.thinkific.com/pages/grievance.”

-6. All grievances will be retained for a period of no less than six years in accordance with our record retention policy.
+6. All grievances will be retained for a period of no less than seven years in accordance with our record retention policy.
 Complaints and grievances are reviewed as a group on at least an annual basis to identify possible patterns or systemic concerns.